Ranvirdeshmukh/HCI-final/README.md

 ## 📝 License

-Created for educational purposes as part of Dartmouth College HCI Capstone course.
+Created for educational purposes as part of Dartmouth College final project.

 ## 🙏 Acknowledgments

-Special thanks to our 24 pilot users who helped validate the StakeClock concept through their participation in hydration, exercise, and meal-timing habit formation experiments.
+Special thanks to all focus group participants who shared their experiences with health and wellness habits, helping us understand the challenges and opportunities in designing supportive accountability systems.

 ---